 - Forgotten clothes in a dryer will wrinkle

-Heat and Harshness
+#2 Heat and Harshness

 FYI, your lint trap catches a goodly amount of the fibers that come off your clothes in the dryer but don’t throw them away – make these instead.

-The technology and the government regulation change so often that keeping on top of it all can get time consuming, so an easy solution is just to unplug when you’re not using an appliance.
-That’s not to say that you need to get rid of your dryer altogether, if you don’t want to – just be aware of how it functions, and read up on it’s energy use before you purchase, especially if you’re buying new.
+The technology and the government regulation change so often!
+Keeping on top of it all can get time consuming, so an easy solution is just to unplug when you’re not using an appliance.
+That’s not to say that you need to get rid of your dryer altogether, if you don’t want to.
+Just be aware of how it functions, and read up on it’s energy use before you purchase, especially if you’re buying new.

 Here’s some guidance on that by Energy Star – click here.

-You can dry everything 0n low heat to mitigate stain setting, of course.
+You can dry everything on low heat to mitigate stain setting, of course.
 This will also cut down on the amount of abuse your clothes take from the dryer, too.
 However, low heat takes a lot longer to dry a load.
-So much longer, in fact, that it’s more practical to simply line dry your clothes if low heat is what you want to use.
+So much longer, in fact, that it’s more practical to simply line dry your clothes.

 A commercial dryer, brand new, will be upwards of several hundred dollars to over a thousand.
 You can buy them used and save a lot of initial cash but you’ll always have upkeep to pay for, plus the energy to use it every week.

-If I had back the many hours of my life that I have spent re-dampening and re-drying loads of laundry that I have forgotten, wrinkled and disheveled in the dryer.
+I wish I had back the many hours of my life that I have spent re-dampening and re-drying loads of laundry that I have forgotten, wrinkled and disheveled in the dryer.
 Apart from the texture and wear on our clothes, this is the part about using a dryer that I really dislike the most.

 In fact, I hardly ever have to iron anything because I can hang the wet clothes to dry into a nicely crisp, flat position.
 The air-dried stiffness provides a starched look, too.
-Sometimes I’ll encounter particularly wrinkle-loving fabrics that will require a hot iron but certainly not as often as I used to, constantly forgetting my laundry in the dryer.
+Sometimes I’ll encounter particularly wrinkle-loving fabrics that will require a hot iron.
+However, that doesn’t happen as often as it used to when I was constantly forgetting my laundry in the dryer.

 In the End